NoVate911/NoVate911/README.md

   </h3>

   - [x] **NoVate Source** - the main project.
 It was opened in late 2021 and early 2022.
 The project was part of a portfolio where I could publish my work, but after that it grew into something more.
 Even this can be considered some kind of small company, since all the works that are published are related to this project.
 The name came from my nickname, to which I added the word "Source", which means "Source" in translation.
-  - [x] **RITCOT Design** - a secondary project that is related to the design.
+  - [x] **NoVate Design** - a secondary project that is related to the design.
 The idea to open my own design studio arose back in 2020, but I decided to do it only in 2021.
-Unfortunately, it is not possible to devote a lot of time to this project, as we would like, but it is active and works to this day.
+Unfortunately, it is not possible to devote a lot of time to this project, as we would like.
+In early 2024, the studio underwent a rebranding and changed its name to "NoVate Design".
-  - [ ] **Jetix Studio** - the project, which opened in 2020, and the main task and goal of the project was the development of mobile games.
+  - [x] **NoVate LTD** - the project, which opened in 2020 under the trademark "Jetix Studio" and the main task and goal of the project was the development of mobile games.
 On behalf of this studio, one game was released that had a large number of bugs and soon this studio was closed on my initiative.
+In 2024, the studio rebranded and changed its name to "NoVate LTD".

   ---